Backgroound Image

 Refrigerators & Freezers

 As of July 1, 2021 the Clean Energy Program run by the state of New Jersey ceased management of appliance recycling and bulk recycling.
 Instead, your local gas and electric utility company is now responsible for their own initiatives.
-In Hopewell Valley, both PSE&G and JCP&L currently replicate the program previously run by NJ that offers a $50 incentive per refrigerator or freezer (must be 10 to 30 cubic feet and in working order).
-A working room air conditioner and/or dehumidifier ($25 incentive each) can be picked up along with a fridge or freezer.
+In Hopewell Valley, both PSE&G and JCP&L currently replicate the program previously run by NJ that offers their customers an incentive per qualifying refrigerator or freezer ($100 rebate from PSE&G, $50 cash from JCP&L).
+A working room air conditioner and/or dehumidifier ($35 rebate from PSE&G, $25 cash from JCP&L) can be picked up along with a fridge or freezer.

 • Learn more about PSE&G’s appliance recycling program here.